KautsarAqsa/indo-hate-speech-prediction/README.md

 # Indonesian Language Hate-Speech Prediction
 This repository contains a supervised machine learning model for predicting hate speech in Indonesian language.
 Models that have been trained and evaluated are logistic regression, lightGBM, and neural-network models.
-The dataset used is Indonesian tweet dataset from: https://github.com/okkyibrohim/id-multi-label-hate-speech-and-abusive-language-detection
+The dataset used was Indonesian tweet dataset from: https://github.com/okkyibrohim/id-multi-label-hate-speech-and-abusive-language-detection

 There are 4 notebooks in this repo.
 Ideal order for reading: